renzhinuobu/renzhinuobu.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at School of Economics, Capital University of Economics and Business, China.

-My research interests include macroeconomics, macro-finance, household finance, and international finance.
+Nuobu Renzhi is an Assistant Professor and Assistant Dean at the School of Economics, Capital University of Economics and Business (CUEB), China.
+His research interests include applied macroeconomics, macro-finance, and monetary economics.
+Before joining CUEB, he worked as a Research Associate at the Asian Development Bank Institute (ADBI) and as a Project Researcher at the Graduate School of Economics, the University of Tokyo.
 ## Contact

 * Email: renzhinuobu@gmail.com

 ## CV

-You can find my cv [here](https://www.dropbox.com/s/uys6xyx7016w5pi/renzhi_cv.pdf?dl=0).
+You can find my CV [here](https://www.dropbox.com/s/uys6xyx7016w5pi/renzhi_cv.pdf?dl=0).